Robert Fulton Cutting: Career

 In 1888, Cutting and his brother William started the sugar beet industry in the United States.

 In 1895, Cutting and his brother laid out a golf course at Westbrook, known to be the first private golf course in the United States.

 Society life and philanthropy

 Cutting was a member of the Century Club, City Club of New York, and the Tuxedo Club, among others.
 He also served as president of Cooper Union, the Society for the Improvement Condition of the Poor, and the Metropolitan Opera and Real Estate Company.
-Along with his brother, he was a member of the Jekyll Island Club.